Tz database: Data before 1970

 Data before 1970 aims to be correct for the city identifying the region, but is not necessarily correct for the entire region.
 This is because new regions are created only as required to distinguish clocks since 1970.

-For example, between 1963-10-23 and 1963-12-09 in Brazil only the states of Minas Gerais, Espirito Santo, Rio de Janeiro, and São Paulo had summer time.
+For example, between 1963-10-23 and 1963-12-09 in Brazil only the states of Minas Gerais, Espírito Santo, Rio de Janeiro, and São Paulo had summer time.
 However, a requested split from America/Sao_Paulo was rejected in 2010 with the reasoning that, since 1970, the clocks were the same in the whole region.

 Time in Germany, which is represented by Europe/Berlin, is incorrect for the year 1945 when the Trizone used daylight saving time rules different from Berlin's.

 Coverage

 Zones covering multiple post-1970 countries

 There are two zones that cover an area that was covered by two countries after 1970.
 The database follows the definitions of countries as per ISO 3166-1, whose predecessor, ISO 3166, was first published in 1974.